By Corey Lewis, CPT, CSCS

 Many people make a pilgrimage to Arlington National Cemetery on Memorial Day.
 With that being out of the question this year, the folks at Arlington have provided a virtual tour option.

-What better way to welcome the unofficial start of summer than to get out under the sun in your backyard and challenge yourself physically?
+Memorial Day is seen by many to be the official start of summer, and the 4th of July is just around the corner.
+What better way to welcome the summer months than to get out under the sun in your backyard and challenge yourself physically?
 When that challenge happens to be a hero WOD (workout of the day) it couldn’t be more appropriate.

 What’s a Hero WOD?
 It’s a Crossfit style workout that has been created in honor of a fallen military hero.
 Most of them are actually the favorite workouts that that particular hero loved to do.
 They’re challenging but extremely rewarding when you get through them.
 And doing the workout on Memorial Day can be your way of shedding some sweat in remembrance of those who shed their blood.